 - Check out & departure after lunch.
 Arrivederci!

-- 3 days, 2 nights accommodations, based on double occupancy.
+- 3 days, 2 nights accommodations, based on 2 guests.
 Click to view!

 - 2 hands-on cooking classes with lunch or dinner following on the foods prepared in class.
-Local wine included, additional wines/beverages at a surcharge.
+Local wine included, additional wines and beverages at a surcharge.

-- Guided tour of Siena, tastings and glass of wine included.
+- Guided Food & Landmark tour of Siena with tastings and a glass of wine included.

 *An Italian visitor tax may apply in some cities and must be paid directly on site at check out.